-Measurement tools involve a combination of methods within the Pharmaceutical Sciences program.
-Knowledge, problem-solving/critical thinking and professional behavior & communication.
-SLOs are measured throughout the course of study.
-This is accomplished through advanced-level courses in a specific discipline or concentration as well as preparation and presentation of seminars and journal colloquy with faculty members who teach the courses.
+Measurement tools involve a combination of methods within the Pharmaceutical Sciences doctoral program.
+Knowledge, problem-solving/critical thinking and professional behavior & communication SLOs are measured throughout the course of study.
+This is accomplished through advanced-level courses in a specific discipline or concentration as well as preparation and presentation of seminars and journal colloquy within faculty members who teach the courses.

-For thesis students, direct monitoring of the Pharmaceutical Sciences SLOs occurs three times though a respective student's course of study; (1) a written comprehensive exam, (2) oral comprehensive exam and (3) thesis defense.
-For non-thesis students, SLOs will be determined on the basis of a comprehensive examination and, for students pursuing a project, SLOs will also be determined from an oral comprehensive exam and a study defense.
+Direct monitoring of the Pharmaceutical Sciences SLOs occurs three times though a respective student's course of study; (1) a written comprehensive exam, (2) oral comprehensive exam and (3) dissertation defense.
 A rubric for each of these assessments has been developed that allows for a direct scoring of criteria in each rubric followed by a summation and overall scoring that permits an overall assessment as excellent, competent and unsatisfactory.
-Please see Appendices A, B and C for the Written Comprehensive

-Exam, Oral Comprehensive exam and Thesis/Project Defense rubrics, respectively.
+Please see Appendices A, B and C for the Written Comprehensive Exam, Oral Comprehensive exam and Dissertation Defense rubrics, respectively.
 Currently these rubrics are utilized by hard copy only.

 Respective rubric assessment results, student and program data are then manually entered by either the graduate mentor or their designee into an electronic data capturing form using a form generator called Rackforms (formerly known as FormBoss, www.rackforms.com).
 This system allows selected users to create form, input data and view all input materials from each rubric with minimum effort.
 Rackforms then saves the information to its own database which has security measures such as username and passwords, limit failed password attempts, and unique data entry based on individual IP addresses.
 Our current form uses a username and password to access the form.
 Rackforms then saves the data in its own database, in which all pertinent data can easily be exported into a tab-delimited file that can open in Excel and the data tabulated and quantified for each PhD concentration in the college.
-These data subsets are collected centrally in the Associate Dean for Graduate Affairs Office and then submitted to each department for individual concentration assessment on an annual basis as noted in Section E.

-Assessment Cycle; above.
+These data subsets are collected centrally in the Associate Dean for Graduate Affairs Office and then submitted to each department for individual concentration assessment on an annual basis as noted in Section E. - Assessment Cycle; above.